dyninst/dyninst/docs/proccontrol/public/PCProcess.h.rst

     Returns ``false`` on error.
 The specific error can be retrieved from :cpp:func:`getLastError`.

     .. error:: It is an error to attempt to post a single IRPC object multiple times.

+  .. cpp:function:: bool getPostedIRPCs(std::vector<IRPC::ptr> &rpcs) const

+    Retrieves all IRPCs posted to this process.

+    This list does not include any IRPCs currently running (see :cpp:func:`Thread::getRunningIRPC()` for this functionality.

+    Returns ``false`` on error.
+The specific error can be retrieved from :cpp:func:`getLastError`.

   .. cpp:function:: bool runIRPCSync(IRPC::ptr irpc)